Michael J Clark (wassname)

 Kiwi from Christchurch, now in Perth.
 Physics BSc, MSc petroleum geoscience.
 Did oil & gas before switching to ML in 2016.

-Day job: ML and modelling at Woodside Energy (I like scalable oversight, physics informed neural networks, and timeseries, including neural processes).
-Also board member at Cytophenix (medical AI for AMR) and partner at Three Springs Technology (ML consulting).
+I do ML and modelling at Woodside Energy (I like scalable oversight, physics informed neural networks, and timeseries, including neural processes).
+Also non-exec director & cofounder at Cytophenix (medical AI for AMR) and partner at Three Springs Technology (ML consulting).

 I want to optimize for the good ending, not the bad one.